Assessment and Reporting

 Half-Termly

-In the middle of each term (half terms at October, February and May) we will report Attitude to learning for all subjects, in addition to any other assessment data that has taken place (i.e. mock exams)
+In the middle of each term (half terms at October, February and May) we will report Effort and Engagement for all subjects, in addition to any other assessment data that has taken place (i.e. mock exams)

 Attainment grades